bparanj/crystal/computer/electronics/design/optocoupler.md

 An **optocoupler** solves the problem of **electrical isolation** between different parts of a circuit.
 It allows signals to be transmitted from one part of a circuit to another without a direct electrical connection, which prevents high voltages, electrical noise, and spikes from damaging sensitive low-voltage components.
 By using light to transfer signals, optocouplers protect circuits from ground loops and electrical interference, ensuring safe and reliable operation in applications like power supplies, communication systems, and motor controls.

-Here’s a simple experiment to illustrate the concept of an **optocoupler**:
+A simple experiment to illustrate the concept of an **optocoupler**:

 ### Objective:
 To demonstrate how an optocoupler transfers signals between two electrically isolated circuits using light.